GrammaticalFramework/informath/README.md

 ```
   $ make
 ```
-to build an executable `RunInformath`.
+to build `RunInformath` and all its dependencies.
 After that, you can do
 ```
   $ make demo
 ```